dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-setups/snowflake-setup.md

 ### reuse_connections

-During node (e.g. model, test) execution, dbt opens connections against a Snowflake warehouse.
-Setting this config to `True` reduces execution time by verifying credentials only once for each thread.
+During node execution (such as model and test), dbt opens connections against a Snowflake warehouse.
+Setting this configuration to `True` reduces execution time by verifying credentials only once for each thread.

 ### retry_on_database_errors